cdktf/cdktf-provider-okta/docs/appOauth.go.md

 - *Type:* interface{}

-This tells the provider not to persist the application's secret to state.
+This tells the provider not manage the client_secret value in state.

-If this is ever changes from true => false your app will be recreated.
+When this is false (the default), it will cause the auto-generated client_secret to be persisted in the client_secret attribute in state.
+This also means that every time an update to this app is run, this value is also set on the API.
+If this changes from false => true, the `client_secret` is dropped from state and the secret at the time of the apply is what remains.
+If this is ever changes from true => false your app will be recreated, due to the need to regenerate a secret we can store in state.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.6.3/docs/resources/app_oauth#omit_secret AppOauth#omit_secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.7.0/docs/resources/app_oauth#omit_secret AppOauth#omit_secret}

 ---